-Olive Oil ?
-Real or Fake ?
+Olive Oil?
+Real or Fake?
 Who Decides?
+The evidence is overwhelming?

 The health benefits of extra virgin olive oil only apply to real extra virgin olive oil and not to fraudulently mislabeled products.